 6 Easy Steps to Making Your Own Backyard Earth Oven

-Move over barbecue grill and say hello to oven pits!
+Move the barbecue grill over and say hello to oven pits!
 The days of backyard barbies could be over, with this new trend taking over backyards throughout the country.
-Fire pits and earth ovens are the newest and coolest way to cook your food outdoors, with rustic charm and charcoal flavours making for a delicious feast.
+Fire pits and earth ovens are the newest way to cook your food outdoors, with rustic charm and charcoal flavours making for a delicious feast.

 We’re predicting a lot of fire pit gatherings this summer, and if you want to jump on the bandwagon you’ll have to get one for yourself.
 You can buy freestanding fire pits, but there’s nothing more rewarding than getting your hands dirty and building one yourself!
 Here are six easy steps to building and installing your own underground over.